 - Short traders might take a short position in anticipation of price failing previous close

-- Other short traders might wait for failure confirmation then take short
+- Bearish traders might wait for a failure signal then take a short position

 - Going long: use candle close below previous close as stop.
 Short: use candle close above as stop